From equality to diversity -- bottom-up approach for hierarchy growth: Analytical and numerical results for hierarchy growth

 \subsection{Maximal hierarchy level}

-During the computer simulations maximal hierarchy was defined as highest $h$ observed at least once during all steps and all realizations of the dynamics.
-What it means is that the said quantity can be regarded as a kind of fluctuation and its size tends to grow along $N$.
-In the stationary state we do not observe emergence of new levels.
-In accordance with dynamic rules we assume that a new level cannot emerge provided the occupation of existing maximal level is no greater than $\mu$ nodes.
-To find analytical form of $h_{max}$ we assumed that the average number of nodes at highest level should equal $\frac{\mu+1}{2}$.
-It corresponds to a situation when at maximal level there can be $N_{h_{max}}=1,2,\ldots,\mu$ agents and all these cases are possible with equal probability.
-Putting $P_{h_{max}}=\frac{\mu+1}{2N}$ into Eq. (\ref{eqgenNh}) one gets
+During the computer simulations, the maximal hierarchy level was defined as the highest $h$ that was observed at least once throughout all steps and all realizations of the dynamics.
+This means that the said quantity can be considered as a kind of fluctuation and its size tends to grow along $N$.
+In the stationary state we do not observe the emergence of new levels.
+According to the dynamic rules, a new level cannot emerge if the occupation of the existing maximal level does not exceed $\mu$ nodes.
+In order to find the analytical form of $h_{max}$, we assumed that the average number of nodes at the highest level should be $\frac{\mu+1}{2}$.
+This corresponds to a situation where there can be $N_{h_{max}}=1,2,\ldots,\mu$ agents at the maximum level, and all these cases are possible with equal probability.
+Substituting $P_{h_{max}}=\frac{\mu+1}{2N}$ into Eq. (\ref{eqgenNh}) we get